WATCH: School resource officer proposes to teacher at school assembly

 The students had been discussing the topic of kindness, many of them sharing kind words about their favorite teacher.
 Principal Erica Niles, who was in on the big surprise, played a video for the school.

-“My teacher is special, because she gives us extra recess,” one student said on the video.
+“My teacher is special, because she gives us extra recess,” one student said in the video.

 “I love my teacher because she’s nice,” said another.